Background

 Solution number two is sexual self-trashing.

-Some borderlines in the wake of rejection or humiliation or abandonment, real, anticipated or imagined, sexually self-trashed, in casual, random sex, exclusively with strangers, which they pick up somewhere in a bar, in a party, on a dating app.
+Some borderlines in the wake of rejection or humiliation or abandonment, real, anticipated or imagined, sexually self-trash in casual, random sex, exclusively with strangers, which they pick up somewhere in a bar, in a party, on a dating app.

 This way, by limiting their sexual encounters to random total strangers, these borderlines avoid experiencing heartbreak.
 They never experience heartbreak.
 They mitigate the pain of having been rejected.
 So they experience pain having been rejected and abandoned.
+And they kind of solve or use sex with strangers to feel better.
+They restore their wounded grandiosity with their conquests.
+They call it validation.
+It enhances their self-esteem.
+Attention and sex are the two main staples in the borderlines medicine cupboard.
+So they self-soothe.
+It's a form of self-soothing, similar, for example, to compulsive eating.
+So it's an addictive behavior.

 The second solution is an addictive behavior of sexual self-trashing.

+And when I say sexual self-trashing, I mean total self-trashing.
+I describe self-trashing in other videos.
 So you may wish to listen to them and to make the distinction between self-trashing and promiscuity, promiscuity is agentic, promiscuity is empowering.
 Self-trashing is about self-degradation, self-punishment.

 Borderlines self-medicate with anxiolytic predatory men.